sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-fields/index.md

 - Filter placement: "Use as a secondary search filter"

 Finally, let's add "Bike rules".
-This is just a freeform text field, for example if the bike can't handle rough terrain.
+This is just a freeform text field, for example if the bike can't handle rough terrain and it should only be driven on flat road or terrain.
 It's optional: a bike doesn't need to have specific usage rules, if it does well in all situations.
 For free text fields, we can't add a search filter, but we can decide whether a free text search should search the contents of this field.
 In this case, it doesn't make sense.